erjank/teaching/live.md

     their laptop, or a separate `teaching-only' account on the service being taught (e.g., Github).

-4.  *Use the screen wisely.* Use a big font, and maximize the window.
-A black font on a lightly-tinted background works better than a light font on a dark background.
+4.  *Use the screen wisely.* You will need to enlarge your font considerably in order for people to read it from the back of the room, which means you can put much less on the screen than you're used to[^1].
+Maximize your window, and then ask everyone to give you a thumbs-up or thumbs-down on its readability.
+Use a black font on a lightly-tinted background rather than a light font on a dark background–the light tint will glare less than a pure white background.
-    FIXME: explain why lightly-tinted and why not light on dark.

     When the bottom of the projector screen is at the same height, or below, the heads of the learners, people in the back won't be able to see the lower parts.
 Draw up the bottom of your window(s) to compensate.

+    Pay attention to the room lighting as well: it should not be fully dark, and there should be no lights directly on or above the presenter's screen.
+If needed, reposition the tables so all learners can see the screen.

-    If you can get a second screen, use it: the extra screen real estate will allow you to have your code and its behavior side by side.
+    If you can get a second screen, use it: the extra screen real estate will allow you to display your code on one side and its output or behavior on the other.
+The second screen may require its own PC or laptop, so you may need to ask a helper to control it.
-    FIXME: explain this point better.
-    It will usually require its own PC or laptop, so you may need to ask a helper to control it.
-You could use the second screen to show the Etherpad content, or the lesson material, or illustrations.

-    Pay attention to the lighting (not too dark, no lights directly on/above the presenter's screen) and if needed, reposition the tables so all learners can see the screen, and helpers can easily reach all learners.
+    > **Multiple Personalities**
+    >
+    > If you teach using a console window, such as a Unix shell, it's
+    > important to tell people when you run an in-console text editor
+    > and when you return to the console prompt.
+Most novices have
+    > never seen a window take on multiple personalities in this way,
+    > and can quickly become confused (particularly if the window is
+    > hosting an interactive interpreter prompt for Python or some
+    > other language as well as running shell commands and hosting
+    > an editor).

+5. FIXME: Table layout

-5.  *Use illustrations.*  Most lesson material comes with illustrations, and these may help learners to understand the stages of the lesson and to organize the material.
+6.  *Use illustrations.*  Most lesson material comes with illustrations, and these may help learners to understand the stages of the lesson and to organize the material.
 What can work really well is when you as instructor generate the illustrations on the